• Skip to primary navigation

 These web browsers offer a lot more security as compared to mainstream browsers.
 E.g., they don’t collect your private data like top browsers.

-So if you want to focus more on security & Privacy, these browsers can prove to be an excellent choice.
+So if you want to focus more on browser security & Privacy, these browsers can prove to be an excellent choice.

 What are the top alternative browsers available